Discovering...

 What works for a toddler differs from what excites a teenager.
 Here is age-specific guidance so every child has the best experience.

 Toddlers experience Morocco through their senses.
 Keep activities short, gentle, and close to your accommodation.
-The best toddler activities involve animals, water, open spaces, and bright colors that Morocco provides in abundance.
+The best toddler activities involve animals, water, open spaces, and bright colors that Morocco provides everywhere.

 Teenagers love Morocco for its adventure activities and genuine cultural contrast.
 Surfing, quad biking, sandboarding, and mountain trekking satisfy their need for adrenaline, while medina photography walks and cooking competitions engage their creative side.